i-am-manish/video_face_detection-Identification/README.md

 It has a folder called "Simple Face bounding box" which is a simple python code to draw a box around the face thus detecting it.

+(haarcascade used : haarcascade_frontalface_default.xml)

 Now, rest is face identification from input video.

- (pretrained model folder contains the haarcascade needed.)
+ (pretrained model folder contains the haarcascade used : haarcascade_frontalface_alt.xml)

 2. In DATA, there r -face images, videos, precompute features.